colinskow/superlogin/README.md

 SuperLogin also allows you to specify default `_security` roles for members and admins in the `userDBs` section of your config file.
 See [`config.example.js`](https://github.com/colinskow/superlogin/blob/master/config.example.js) for details.

+## CouchDB Document Update Validation

+CouchDB can save your API a lot of traffic by handling both reads and writes.
+CouchDB provides the [validate_doc_update function](http://guide.couchdb.org/draft/validation.html) to approve or disapprove what gets written.
+However, since your CouchDB users are temporary random API keys, you have no idea which user is requesting to write.
+SuperLogin has inserted the original `user_id` into `userCtx.roles[0]`, prefixed by `user:` (e.g. `user:superman`).

+If you are using Cloudant authentication, the prefixed `user_id` is inserted as the first item on the `permissions` array, which will also appear inside `roles` in your `userCtx` object.
+You will also find all the `roles` from your user doc here.

 ## Adding Providers

 You can add support for any Passport OAuth2 strategy to SuperLogin with just a few lines of code.
 (OAuth1 strategies generally require a cookie-based session to work, so are not currently supported by SuperLogin which is sessionless.)